AlexDzSt/Panel_Lavadora_Mejorado/README.md

 Water Detector / Sensor (1): Device used to measure the water level on a glass.

-10 Segment LED Bar Graph Display: Used to select a water level on the panel.
+10 Segment LED Bar Graph Display (1): Used to select a water level on the panel.

 <br>